Asani-io/Asani-Privacy-Policy/privacy.md

 ---

 ## Device Information
-We may collect non-personally identifiable device information to:
+We may collect device information to:

 - Improve service performance
 - Ensure app compatibility